af223/Beginner-CTF-Write-Ups/Hack This Site/Basic Missions/Basic 3.md

 `<input type="hidden" name="file" value="password.php">`

-This indicates a hidden file by the name of password.php.
-Adding '/password.php' to the end of our URL takes us to a page with the password: 7559085a.
+This indicates a hidden file named 'password.php'.
+Adding '/password.php' to the end of the URL takes you to a page with the password: 7559085a.